tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 draft-41
 - Change the default retransmission timer to 1s and allow people to do otherwise if they have side knowledge.

 - Cap any given flight to 10 records

 - Don't re-set the timer to the initial value but to 1.5 times the measured RTT.

 - A bunch more clarity about the reliability algorithms and timers (including changing reset to re-arm)

+- Update IANA considerations

+- SHOULD level requirement for the client to offer CID extension.

 draft-40